aditya1225/NEU_RedEye_Path_Optimization/README.md

 ## Directory Overview
 - /.idea: ????
-- /Controller: the main application file, controller.py, responsible for running each algorithm's backend
+- /Controller: the main application file, `controller.py`, responsible for running each algorithm's backend
 - /K_means: k-means clustering algorithm
-- /Local_Search: implenmentations for all local search algorithms
+- /Local_Search: implementations for all local search algorithms
 - /Locations_dataset: datasets containing waypoint addresses, one of which includes each longitude and latitude
 - /Parameters: ???
 - /Random_data_generation: generates list of randomly picked waypoints based on number of locations